 Brace yourselves: Global cyber insurance demand is coming

-While cyber liability insurance is one of — if not the — fastest growing type of products in the industry, the majority of that growth has historically come from US purchasers, but that is about to change.
+While cyber liability insurance is one of the fastest growing type of products in the industry, the majority of growth has come from US, but that is about to change.

 The US – where the regulation resides